pyk595/tp/docs/DeveloperGuide.md

     1. Test case: `within 5`<br>
        Expected: Contacts with interaction records within 5 days from the current date are shown in the contact list.
-       Number of contacts listed is shown in the status message.
+       Number of contacts listed is shown in the result display message.

     1. Test case: No interaction records within 3 days
        prerequisite: No contacts must have interaction records within 3 days (including 3 days before current date).<br>
        Expected: No contacts shown in contact list.
-No contacts listed in status message.
+No contacts listed in result display message.

     1. Test case: `within`
-       Expected: Error details shown in the status message.
-Status bar remains the same.
+       Expected: Error details shown in the result display message.
+Command box remains the same.

 #### Viewing contacts contacted after days